robinwojcik3/FloreApp/README.md

 - The results table includes buttons linking to INPN and Biodiv'AURA maps for quick reference.
 - Clicking a species name copies the Latin name to the clipboard.
+- Clicking a cell in the "Critères physiologiques", "Écologie" or "Physionomie" columns now opens an overlay pop‑up with the full text.
+Clicking outside the pop‑up closes it instantly.
 - Google Gemini can generate a comparison table with optional text‑to‑speech playback.
 - When a single species is searched, a button under the results can retrieve